imraunav/Placement-coding-problems/National-instruments.md

 ## Q2.
 Longest Cipher

 A cipher is hidden within a sequence of charecters and has the following restrictions:
-a.
-It has to contain at least one uppercase charecter
+1. It has to contain at least one uppercase charecter
-b.
-It cannot contain any digits
+2. It cannot contain any digits

 You are given a string **s** consisting of an alphanumeric characters.
 You need to find the longest substring of **s** that is valid cipher and return its length.
 A substring is defined as a continuous segment of a string.